Images of shadow and thin accretion disk around Bardeen black hole surrounded by perfect fluid dark matter: Observed appearance, shadow, and photon rings in thin disk accretion flow

 Figures \ref{7} and \ref{8} display how the optical appearance of PFDM-Bardeen BH evolves as the DM parameter and magnetic charge.
 For each emission prescription, the first two columns illustrate the radial profiles of the intrinsic disk emissivity and the corresponding intensity measured by a distant observer.
 The final column translates these results into the observer’s sky by mapping the radiation field onto the two-dimensional celestial coordinate plane, thereby showing the resulting images of the BH under each emission model.
 In Fig. \ref{7}, the black curve represents the Bardeen BH, whereas the green, and red curves correspond to PFDM-Bardeen BH with \(g/M= 0.1\) and DM parameter \(b/M = 0.04\) and \(0.08\), respectively.
 The key trends emerging from these comparisons are summarized below.

 Starting with Model 1 (top row), the emitted intensity \(I_{\rm em}\) reaches its maximum at the $r_{\rm isco}$ and then decays rapidly with increasing radius, with the peak shifting outward as the DM parameter \(b\) increases.
-The corresponding observed intensities (middle column) show that the Bardeen BH (black curve) produces three peaks: a dominant one from direct emission and two much smaller peaks associated with the lensing and photon ring contributions.
-For the PFDM–Bardeen BHs (green and red curves), only two peaks remain, since the photon ring contribution is almost entirely suppressed; the primary peak again originates from direct emission.
-Increasing \(b\) reduces the overall intensity amplitude.
-The rightmost column, which combines the images for different values of \(b\), demonstrates that the DM parameter significantly modifies the resulting brightness distribution.
+This outward shift reflects a key physical effect: PFDM deepens the gravitational potential at intermediate radii, effectively pushing stable circular orbits outward and relocating the region of peak dissipation.
+The corresponding observed intensity \(I_{\rm obs}(\bar{b})\) (middle column) reveals a striking qualitative difference.
+For the pure Bardeen BH (\(b=0\), black curve), three distinct peaks appear: a dominant direct‑emission peak, a weaker lensing‑ring peak, and an even fainter photon‑ring peak.
+In contrast, for PFDM‑Bardeen BHs (\(b>0\), green and red curves), only two peaks remain, since the photon ring contribution is almost entirely suppressed.
+The physical origin of this suppression may lie in the modified effective potential: the PFDM term broadens the centrifugal barrier and increases the critical impact parameter \(\bar{b}_c\), thereby reducing the trapping efficiency of null geodesics near the $r_{\rm ph}$.
+Photons that would otherwise execute multiple orbits are instead captured or deflected with fewer windings, extinguishing the high‑order ring.
+The suppression of the photon ring provides a robust discriminator between the Bardeen and PFDM‑Bardeen BHs.
+When PFDM is present, the photon ring peak disappears in Model 1, whereas the presence of a photon ring peak would strongly suggest the absence of PFDM and point instead to a pure Bardeen BH.

 In Model 2 (middle row), the emission profile again shifts outward as the DM parameter \(b\) increases.
 Yet the corresponding observed intensity displays only two peaks—arising from the direct emission and the lensing ring—for both the Bardeen and PFDM–Bardeen BHs.
 The Bardeen case remains the brightest, while the presence of DM consistently reduces the overall luminosity.
-Furthermore, the model 3 (bottom row) yields an analogous behavior: the observed flux is dominated entirely by the direct emission, with contributions from the lensing and photon rings effectively absent.
+Furthermore, in Model 2 the photon ring is absent even without PFDM, so the number of peaks cannot be used to distinguish between the two types of BHs—a consequence that likely arises from the emissivity profile itself.
+Therefore, for Model 2, if an observed system exhibits only two peaks, one cannot immediately conclude that PFDM is present.
+Moreover, the model 3 (bottom row) yields an analogous behavior: the observed flux is dominated entirely by the direct emission, with contributions from the lensing and photon rings effectively absent.
 Overall, these results demonstrate that the DM parameter \(b\) exerts a clear suppressive effect on the observed brightness.
-The sensitivity of the intensity distribution to \(b\) underscores that thin disk optical signatures provide an effective diagnostic of the DM environment surrounding BHs.